Embedding Facebook Plugins in EngagementHQ is straightforward, but it does require copy and pasting a little bit of HTML code.

 At the end of the video, we are copying an Iframe code, which you can see below.

 <iframe src="https://www.facebook.com/plugins/page.php?href=https%3A%2F%2Fwww.facebook.com%2Ffacebook&tabs=timeline&width=355&height=500&small_header=false&adapt_container_width=true&hide_cover=false&show_facepile=true&appId" width="355" height="500" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowfullscreen="true" allow="autoplay; clipboard-write; encrypted-media; picture-in-picture; web-share"></iframe>

 This is the code you need to take to embed your Facebook page into your EnagagementHQ site, most likely a custom widget on a project page.
 This final step is shown below.

 Don't worry if the plugin doesn't full cover the editor's width when you first copy it in.
 If you are embedding this into your project page custom widget, the ideal width of the embed will be 355px.

 There are other plugins Facebook provides that might be interesting.
-While there will be subtle differences in configuration, they will all most likely provide you with an embed code to paste into EHQ, hence the steps described above are the same.
+While there will be subtle differences in configuration, they will all most likely provide you with an embed code to paste into EnagagementHQ, hence the steps described above are the same.